rossprogram/rossprogram.github.io/bergelson/index.md

 during the 2020 Ross Program last summer.
 He will continue that course during this academic year.

-NOTES from this course are posted at [NOTES](https://www.overleaf.com/read/gwnwmsrzqjkm).
+NOTES from this course are posted on Overleaf at [NOTES](https://www.overleaf.com/read/gwnwmsrzqjkm).
-Those have been updated to include the sessions during Autumn 2020.
+Those notes have been updated to include most of the material discussed during Autumn 2020.

-Notes for the lectures in the summer (a subset of those posted on Overleaf) are available at [course notes on equidistribution](./Equidistribution_Notes.pdf).
+Lecture notes for the summer course (a subset of those posted on Overleaf) are available at [course notes on equidistribution](./Equidistribution_Notes.pdf).

 Meetings during the 2020-2021 meeting academic year will be held